Rarotonga: Transport

 The main road, Ara Tapu, circles Rarotonga, following the coast.
 Three-quarters of the island is also encircled by the ancient inner road, Ara Metua.
 Approximately 29 km long, this road was constructed in the 11th century and for most or all of its length was paved with large stone slabs.
 Along it are several important marae, including Arai Te Tonga, the most sacred shrine in Rarotonga.
 There is no road crossing the island, due to the mountainous interior.

 Rarotonga has just two bus routes: clockwise and anticlockwise.
 The clockwise bus runs on an hourly schedule from 7 am until a last departure at 10 pm, with much shorter hours on Sundays.
 The anti-clockwise bus leaves Avarua on the half-hour from 8:30 am until 4.30 pm, with an earlier finish on Saturdays and no service on Sundays.
 There are bus stops, but the buses pick up and set down anywhere en route.

-Rarotonga has three harbours, Avatiu, Avarua and Avana, of which only Avatiu is of commercial significance.
-The Port of Avatiu serves a small fleet of inter-island and fishing vessels, with cargo ships regularly visiting from New Zealand via other Pacific Islands ports.
-Large cruise ships regularly visit, but the port is too small for cruise ships to enter and they have to anchor offshore outside the harbour.
-Rarotonga International Airport is the international airport of the Cook Islands.
+Rarotonga has three harbours, Avatiu, Avarua and Ngatangiia (also known as Avana), of which only Avatiu is of commercial significance.
+Avatiu serves a small fleet of inter-island and fishing vessels, with cargo ships regularly sailing to and from New Zealand.
+Cruise ships up to 120 m long can berth, while larger cruise ships regularly visit but have to anchor outside the harbour.
+Rarotonga International Airport is the only international airport of the Cook Islands.